-- (1) Notice may be given to school staff and parents or guardians of students using a school whenever pesticide applications not exempted by Section 3 are performed inside a school building or on the school grounds, or - (2)(1) The school may shall provide establish a notification registry whereby persons wishing notification of each application not exempted by Section 3 performed inside a school building or on school grounds to all school staff and parents or guardians of students. may make a written request to be put on the registry list to receive notice whenever pesticide applications not exempted by Section 3 are performed.
-Notices given shall state, at a minimum: (a) the trade name and EPA Registration number of the pesticide to be applied; (b) the approximate date and time of the application; (c) the location of the application; (d) the reasons for the application; and (e) the name and phone number of the person to whom further inquiry regarding the application may be made.
-These notices must be sent at least five days prior to the planned application. - (3)(2) In addition to the notice provisions above, whenever pesticide applications not exempted by Section 3 are performed in a school building or on school grounds, a sign shall be posted at each point of access to the treated area and in a common area of the school at least two working days prior to the application and for at least forty-eight hours following the application.
-Posting of the notification signs as required by this Chapterrule satisfies the posting requirements of Chapter 28 of the Board's regulationsrules (CMR 01-026 Chapter 28). - a.
-The signs shall: be: - i. at least 8.5 inches wide by 11 inches tall for indoor applications, - ii. at least 5 inches wide by 4 inches tall for outdoor applications, - iii. made of rigid, weather resistant material that will last at least ninety six (96) hours when placed outdoors, and - iv.i. belight colored (white, beige, yellow or pink) with dark, bold letters (black, blue, red or green). - b.
-The signs for indoor applications must bear: - i-ii. bear the word CAUTION in 72 point type, - ii.iii. bear the words PESTICIDE APPLICATION NOTICE in 30 point type or larger, - iii.iv. state any reentry precautions from the pesticide labeling in at least 12 point type, b.
-The signs for indoor applications must:

-- iv. the trade name and EPA Registration number(s) of the pesticide(s) to be applied in at least 12 point type, - v. state the approximate date and time of the application in at least 12 point type, and - vi. state the name of the company or licensed applicator making the pesticide application and a contact telephone number in at least 12 point type,
+- (1) Notice may be given to school staff and parents or guardians of students using a school whenever pesticide applications not exempted by Section 3 are performed inside a school building or on the school grounds, or - (2) The school may establish a notification registry whereby persons wishing notification of each application performed inside a school building or on school grounds may make a written request to be put on the registry list to receive notice whenever pesticide applications not exempted by Section 3 are performed. - (3) In addition to the notice provisions above, whenever pesticide applications not exempted by Section 3 are performed in a school building or on school grounds, a sign shall be posted at each point of access to the treated area and in a common area of the school at least two working days prior to the application and for at least forty-eight hours following the application.
+Posting of the notification signs as required by this Chapter satisfies the posting requirements of Chapter 28 of the Board's regulations. - a.
+The signs shall be: - i. at least 8.5 inches wide by 11 inches tall for indoor applications, - ii. at least 5 inches wide by 4 inches tall for outdoor applications, - iii. made of rigid, weather resistant material that will last at least ninety-six (96) hours when placed outdoors, and - iv. light colored (white, beige, yellow or pink) with dark, bold letters (black, blue, red or green). - b.
+The signs for indoor applications must bear: - i. the word CAUTION in 72 point type, - ii. the words PESTICIDE APPLICATION NOTICE in 30 point type or larger, - iii. any reentry precautions from the pesticide labeling in at least 12 point type, - iv. the trade name and EPA Registration number(s) of the pesticide(s) to be applied in at least 12 point type, - v. the approximate date and time of the application in at least 12 point type, - vi. the location of the application in at least 12 point type, - vii. the reason(s) for the application in at least 12 point type, and

-- i. be at least 8.5 inches wide by 11 inches tall, - ii. state the trade name and EPA Registration number(s) of the pesticide(s) to be applied in at least 12 point type, - vi.iii. state the location of the application in at least 12 point type, and - vii.iv. state the reason(s) for the application in at least 12 point type., and - viii. the name and phone number in at least 12 point type of the person to whom further inquiry may be made regarding the application. - c.
-The signs for outdoor applications must-bear: - i. the word CAUTION in 72 point type, - ii. the words PESTICIDE APPLICATION in 30 point type or larger, - i. be at least 5 inches wide by 4 inches tall, - ii. be made of rigid, weather-resistant material that will last at least ninety-six (96) hours when placed outdoors, - iii. bear the Board designated symbol (see appendix A), and - iv. any reentry precautions from the pesticide labeling in at least 12 point type, - the trade name and EPA Registration number(s) of the pesticide(s) to be applied in at least 12 point type, - vi. the approximate date and time of the application in at least 12 point type, - vii.iv. the location of the application in at least 12 point type, state a date and/or time to remove the sign.

-- viii. the reason(s) for the application in at least 12 point type, and - ix. the name and phone number of the person to whom further inquiry regarding the application may be made in at least 12 point type.
+- viii. the name and phone number in at least 12 point type of the person to whom further inquiry may be made regarding the application. - c.
+The signs for outdoor applications must bear: - i. the word CAUTION in 72 point type, - ii. the words PESTICIDE APPLICATION in 30 point type or larger, - iii. the Board designated symbol (see appendix A), - iv. any reentry precautions from the pesticide labeling in at least 12 point type, - v. the trade name and EPA Registration number(s) of the pesticide(s) to be applied in at least 12 point type, - vi. the approximate date and time of the application in at least 12 point type, - vii. the location of the application in at least 12 point type, - viii. the reason(s) for the application in at least 12 point type, and - ix. the name and phone number of the person to whom further inquiry regarding the application may be made in at least 12 point type.